The Grammar Guide: Common Errors to Avoid

 No matter how confident you may be in your writing skills, it’s easy to make mistakes on these common grammatical errors.

-What are such mistakes warning signs of?
-Bosses, teachers and hiring managers consider such mistakes to be indicators that you don’t take the time to pay attention to detail or are careless about your efforts.
+What’s the big deal?
+Professors, scholarship providers and admissions officers consider such mistakes to be indicators that you don’t take the time to pay attention to detail or are careless about your efforts.

 Make sure you learn to decipher meanings of words, when to use them and always check your work!

-Otherwise, a simple mistake could cost you that new account, scholarship or the job of your dreams.
+Otherwise, a simple mistake could cost you that scholarship, admission into the college of your dreams or, even, that fancy promotion.

 Here’s a simple guide to help you along the way with some of the most common blunders people make in the English language: